RGC Resources (NASDAQ:RGCO) Coverage Initiated at StockNews.com

 RGC Resources stock opened at $21.91 on Friday.
 RGC Resources has a 12 month low of $20.25 and a 12 month high of $26.02.
 The company has a current ratio of 0.72, a quick ratio of 0.54 and a debt-to-equity ratio of 1.22.
 The business’s 50 day simple moving average is $22.03 and its 200 day simple moving average is $22.37.
 The company has a market cap of $184.48 million, a price-to-earnings ratio of 20.29 and a beta of -0.36.

 Several institutional investors have recently added to or reduced their stakes in RGCO.
 Russell Investments Group Ltd. increased its holdings in shares of RGC Resources by 30.1% in the third quarter.
 Russell Investments Group Ltd. now owns 315,093 shares of the energy company’s stock worth $7,134,000 after purchasing an additional 72,912 shares during the period.
-Millennium Management LLC bought a new position in RGC Resources in the second quarter valued at $1,078,000.
-Susquehanna International Group LLP bought a new position in RGC Resources in the fourth quarter valued at $425,000.
-LPL Financial LLC bought a new position in RGC Resources in the third quarter valued at $245,000.
-Finally, Cutter & CO Brokerage Inc. increased its stake in RGC Resources by 6.3% in the fourth quarter.
-Cutter & CO Brokerage Inc. now owns 122,486 shares of the energy company’s stock valued at $2,818,000 after acquiring an additional 7,303 shares during the last quarter.
+Millennium Management LLC bought a new position in shares of RGC Resources in the second quarter worth $1,078,000.
+Susquehanna International Group LLP bought a new position in shares of RGC Resources in the fourth quarter worth $425,000.
+LPL Financial LLC bought a new position in shares of RGC Resources in the third quarter worth $245,000.
+Finally, Cutter & CO Brokerage Inc. increased its holdings in shares of RGC Resources by 6.3% in the fourth quarter.
+Cutter & CO Brokerage Inc. now owns 122,486 shares of the energy company’s stock worth $2,818,000 after purchasing an additional 7,303 shares during the period.

 About RGC Resources (Get Rating)